acr-lfr/generate-it-mockers/README.md

 #openapi-nodegen-mockers

-Returns mock data for the openapi-nodegen package
+Returns mock data for the openapi-nodegen package.

+More documentation to follow...